Mirzajawad807/demonstration-repo/README.md

------------Now, SSH testing to host-node without a password from Master node----------------
+# Now, SSH testing to host-node without a password from Master node

    $ ssh ec2-user@172.32.84.8

----------This allow to control host-node without a password from Master-node side that means passwordless authentication------
+This allow to control host-node without a password from Master-node side that means passwordless authentication

   $ ansible -m ping all